 The good news is that many causes of back pain can be treated with non-surgical methods like specialized spine physical therapy or injection-based treatments.
 Conservative treatment options are always recommended before any surgical procedure.
 When these options are unsuccessful or don’t provide long-term relief, a thorough consultation with our fellowship trained surgeons can help you determine if spinal surgery is your best pathway to reduced pain and improved quality of life.

 Spine Surgery Specialists

-If surgery or a procedure is determined to be your best pathway to reduce pain and improve quality of life, you can rest assured that your procedure will be performed by one of the most knowledgeable and experienced spine specialists in the region: Dr. Benjamin Geddes.
+When you choose Center for Sports Medicine & Orthopaedics for spine surgery, you can rest assured your procedure will be performed by one of the most knowledgeable and experienced spine specialists in the region, Dr. Benjamin Geddes or Dr. Kyle Kesler.

 An innovator in the field, Dr. Geddes patented two devices used in the operating room while still a medical student at Ohio State University.
 Trained by both orthopaedic spine surgeons as well as neurosurgeons, Dr. Geddes brings a diverse set of surgical techniques to your care, from minimally invasive techniques utilizing navigation and robotics to large scoliosis surgery.
 He also guides and assists a team of professionals in your recovery and rehabilitation after the surgery.

 Dr. Kesler is the newest fellowship trained spine surgeon to join CSMO and treats the full scope of adult spine conditions.
 His training and expertise mean his patients have access to the full range of surgical options – including open procedures and minimally-invasive microsurgery techniques that employ navigation technologies and robotics.
 During his training, Dr. Kesler also authored numerous internationally-published presentations and papers centering on the impact of spine surgery and its ability to improve quality of life for patients.

 Get the Spine Care You Need